What is Jidoka?

 The origin of Jidoka can be traced back to Sakichi Toyoda, the founder of Toyota which started as a textile manufacturing company.
 In 1896, he developed a mechanism that could detect broken threads in a loom and automatically stop the machine from producing faulty materials.
 Prior to his invention, looms continued to make defective fabrics when a thread broke, so workers needed to constantly keep an eye on every machine.

 As a practical application of the principle of Jidoka, the weft breakage auto-stop device incorporated into the looms shows automation with human intelligence.
-It provides equipment the capability to recognize good parts from bad autonomously, or without being closely monitored by employees.
+It provides assets such as equipment the capability to recognize good parts from bad autonomously, or without being closely monitored by employees.
 Because of this, one operator can handle several machines, resulting in massive productivity gains.
 Not only can people be freed from being tied to machinery, but they can also be positioned to do more value-adding work in daily business operations.

 Over time, the meaning of Jidoka evolved from simply being an automatic stop of processes in case of irregularities to multi-machine handling with semi-automated machines.
 Michel Baudin in his book Working with Machines: The Nuts and Bolts of Lean Operations with Jidoka even expands the list of generally accepted definitions with “partial automation,” or the automation of hazardous, burdensome, and time-consuming tasks that cause fatigue throughout a shift or repetitive stress injuries in the course of months or years.

 However, Jidoka in Toyota means that a machine must come to a safe stop whenever an abnormality occurs.
 The goal is not to continuously run machines but to automatically stop them from running when a problem arises.
 This function helps capture flaws from escaping further down the line, prevents avoidable injuries, minimizes property damage, and empowers teams to enact long-term solutions after examinations of the matter.